 Given that more paperwork will need to be checked than in the past, delays are likely.
 You are also likely to need to use separate lanes from EU, EEA and Swiss citizens when queueing.
 Take advice from your travel provider on how long you should allow for this.

-• Trailer and green card
+• Trailer Insurance

 A UK car insurance policy will cover your trailer (third party only) alongside the towing vehicle.
 You must have informed your insurer of the towbar and display the same registration plate on your trailer as on the towing vehicle.

-• GB sticker
+• Vehicle cross border sticker

 • Emission Zones